d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/jupyter.md

-This section describes how to edit and run the code in each section of this book using Jupyter Notebooks.
+This section describes how to edit and run the code in each section of this book using the Jupyter Notebook.
 Make sure you have installed Jupyter and downloaded the code as described in
 :ref:`chap_installation`.